 Toddler and pre-school years are a great time to start letting your child socialize with other kids.
-However, because being with other children is something new, your child may not understand yet the concept of sharing.
+However, because being with other children is something new, your child may not yet understand the concept of sharing.
 That’s why, at this age, seeing your child refuse to share toys with other kids is a common scenario.
-“This is mine!” is what toddlers and pre-schoolers often say to keep other children away from their precious toys.
+“This is mine!” is what toddlers and preschoolers often say to keep other children away from their precious toys.

 Expose Your Child to Social Situations

 Taking your child to playgrounds, parks, museums, and other places where they have a chance to share the space or their toys is a good opportunity for them to learn about sharing.
-However, bringing kids outside is just not possible nowadays.
-For now, you can just let them interact with siblings or you can look for online playgroups or virtual play schools where your child can have the chance to meet other kids online.
-Once your child gets used to having other children as company, he will gradually develop the desire to share.
+However, bringing kids outside is not possible nowadays.
+For now, you can just let them interact with siblings, or you can look for online playgroups or virtual play schools where your child can have the chance to meet other kids online.
+Once your child gets used to having other children as a company, he will gradually develop the desire to share.